Welcome to Raven’s Nest Nature Sanctuary – our second Sky Islands Nature Sanctuary!

 On August 28, 2016 a Butterfly Survey conducted within Raven’s Nest Nature Sanctuary recorded 47 species.
 To view the Raven’s Nest Butterfly List as of that date please click: PDF.
 Many additional species may be found as well at our Nature Sanctuary, given the diversity of our plant communities as well as the proximity of Sonoita Creek State Natural Area’s 9,000 acres of wilderness.
 We have planted hundreds of native plants since our arrival in 2008, helping to support our Butterfly diversity.
 Over 133 species are included on the list of Butterflies for nearby Sonoita Creek State Natural Area & Patagonia Lake State Park.
 Please let us know if you would like to arrange a custom-made Butterfly Safari with us!

-A UNIQUE ECO-LODGE
+A UNIQUE ECO-LODGE EXPERIENCE

-Set amidst the resplendent beauty of Nature, all the beautiful accommodations and facilities at Raven’s Nest Nature Sanctuary are designed to maximize your opportunities for relaxation, learning, and exploration.
-Whether you take a Sky Islands Nature Adventure with us, stay at our unique Glamping site, or come along on a Birding & Biodiversity Tour of our Raven’s Nest Nature Sanctuary, we want for you to always be comfortable and enjoy the amazing luxuries afforded at our unique Eco-Lodge.
-We’ve built all our facilities in an Eco-friendly fashion – always striving to benefit the land, as well as our guests.
-We strive to provide very unique experiences, exciting nature adventures, memorable group retreats, and attention to detail events with a very unexpected level of luxury at our remote Nature Sanctuary!
+Set amidst the resplendent beauty of Nature, all the beautiful Eco-facilities at Raven’s Nest Nature Sanctuary are designed to maximize your opportunities for relaxation, learning, and exploration.
+Whether you take a Sky Islands Nature Adventure with us or come along on a Birding & Biodiversity Tour of our Raven’s Nest Nature Sanctuary, we want for you to always be comfortable and enjoy the amazing luxuries afforded at our unique Eco-Lodge.

 During your time at Raven’s Nest Nature Sanctuary you will enjoy: